 - The end of the tang is exposed and pointed, so it should serve in non-lethal combat, and act as a glass breaker.

 - Balance is right behind the guard, which is optimal for many uses, with the likely exception of chopping.
 Of course, the hollow ground blade may also affect its chopping ability.

 - The sheath, like the knife, appears to be mostly superior with a few quirks; it should be at least adequate for most uses.
 Retention seems to be adequate.

-AUS-8 is a commonly used mid-range stainless steel which takes a very good edge and has pretty good corrosion resistance.
-It is a Japanese product roughly equivalent to American made 440B.
-Usually it is tougher and easier to sharpen than some other stainless steels.
-Some people find it loses its edge quickly; others say it holds an edge as well as any stainless blade; perhaps it depends on the tempering process..
+AUS-8 is a commonly used mid-range stainless steel that takes a very good edge and has pretty good corrosion resistance.
+It is a Japanese product roughly equivalent to an American-made 440B.
+Usually, it is tougher and easier to sharpen than some other stainless steel.
+Some people find it loses its edge quickly; others say it holds an edge as well as any stainless blade; perhaps it depends on the tempering process.
 Like most stainless steels, it can be a bit brittle.

 To summarize, it appears that the steel has high rust resistance, fairly high strength, good edge capability, moderate ease of sharpening, some resistance to chipping and moderate or better edge holding capability.